-The Bachelor of Visual Arts can be combined with degrees in Law, Arts, Social Science, Business or Science as part of the ANU Flexible Double Degree program.
+The Bachelor of Visual Arts can be combined with degrees in Arts, Law, Social Science, Business, Science, Engineering or Advanced Computing as part of the ANU Flexible Double Degree program.
 For a full list of degree combinations see anu.edu.au/study/study-options/flexible-double

 The ANU School of Art & Design international exchange program provides students with the opportunity to study overseas as part of their degree.
 The School maintains close connections with art and design partner institutions in Asia, Europe, Great Britain, Canada and the United States of America.
 A number of travelling awards are available to assist students with the cost of international exchange.

 You will also have the opportunity to apply for hands-on learning through the Australian National Internship program.
 See anip.anu.edu.au for more information.